alaagamal98/data-assignments/README.md

 # Final Assignment

-In this assignment I gathered all the previous assignments into one file and compiled it with one step using CMake.
+In this assignment I gathered all the previous C++ assignments in the data structure course into one respiratory and compiled it with one step using CMake.

 ## The Assignment Contains :